olifrost/olifrost.github.io/about.md

 ## Why do you have a coat hook on your shirt?
 It's a <a href="http://olifro.st/blog/shook-shirt-hook/"> SHOOK.</a>

-## Are you a Russian hacker?
-I am 1/32th Russian on my dad's side and have successfully installed several viruses onto my own computer.

 ## Do you have any qualifications?
 I did Philosophy at UCL – I learnt to question the meaning of life and (more often) the meaning of a philosophy degree.